hellerve/blog/wip/Speeding_up_an_Interpreter.md

 The next three blog posts in the series are concerned with Just-In-Time compilation, first by hand and then using LLVM.
-I was not interested in adding the huge dependency that is LLVM to my tiny explorative project, so I just stuck with emitting x86 machine code by hand to the very end.
+I was not interested in adding the huge dependency that is LLVM to my tiny explorative project, so I stuck with emitting x86 machine code by hand to the very end.

 It took a lot of time for me to get everything right.
 I had the blueprint that